pydantic/pydantic/docs/blog/pydantic-v2.md

 * the `validate` decorator described above
 * `pydantic.dataclasses.dataclass` (which might be an alias of `validate`)
 * generics

+The aim will be to get pydantic V2 to a place were the vast majority of tests continue to pass unchanged.

+Thereby guaranteeing (as much as possible) that the external interface to pydantic and its behaviour are unchanged.

 ## Conversion Table :material-table: